in 2006, the Potomac River Generating Station was still operating in Alexandria

 Source: Mapquest

 Power plants fueled by coal and nuclear are massive and very expensive facilities.
 They generate baseload power, supplying the steady minimum demand throught the 24-hour day.
 Twice a day, at breakfast time and dinner time, demand peaks as people get ready to go to work/school or return from work/school.
-It is not cost-effective to build massive coal and nuclear plants that run for only a portion of the day, so since the 1990's utilities have constructed primarily natural gas "peaking plants" that can run for just the hours of peak demand.
+It is not cost-effective to build massive coal and nuclear plants that run for only a portion of the day

-The City of Manassas built such a plant in 1990 along the railroad tracks, near Wellington Road.
+Since the 1990's utilities have constructed primarily natural gas "peaking plants" that can run for just the hours of peak demand.
+The City of Manassas built such a plant in 1990 along the railroad tracks near Wellington Road.
 It is invisible to almost everyone, but helps reduce the cost of electricity.
 Manassas buys power wholesale from Dominion Resources, then retails electricity to city residents as a government-provided service.
-The wholesale contract "incentivizes" the city to avoid purchasing power at "peak" times, such as late afternoons in August when air conditiuoning systems are running full blast.
+The wholesale contract "incentivizes" the city to avoid purchasing power at "peak" times, such as late afternoons in August when air conditioning systems are running full blast.
 Dominion structured the contract so the utility would not have to construct new generating plants for just short-term power demand.

 The City of Manassas has an air quality permit to run its natural gas-fired generators on Wellington for a small percentage of the year, but the city gains a substantial reduction in the cost for electricity by supplying its own electricity during times of peak demand.
 As a member of the Virginia Municipal Electric Association, the city is also exploring becoming an investor in a $1 billion coal-fired electric power generating plant in Wise County (in Southwest Virginia).

-The cost of land for energy facilities is low outside the region, and the cost of tansmission is low, but additional power plant has just been proposed for Gainesville.
+The cost of land for energy facilities is low outside the region, and the cost of transmission is low, but additional power plant has just been proposed for Gainesville.
 On March 18, 2008, the Washington Examiner revealed that LS Power is considering building a new power plant near Gainesville, and the Prince William Board of County Supervisors has granted a 3-year option for the company to purchase the county's mulch-production site on Balls Ford Road.

 Does Prince William need a new power plant?
 At Possum Point near Dumfries, Dominion Power can generate "1,630 megawatts, or enough electricity to power 407,500 houses at peak demand" according to a Dominion spokesperson.2 There are 135,000 housing units in Prince William now, so the county is exporting power.
 A new powerline will enable Possum Point to send more electricity to Delaware/New Jersey/New York.